Staff & Board | Helping Athlete Causes & Sports Philanthropy

 Mina Anglero

-Mina joined Athletes For Hope in 2023, serving as part of the Athlete Engagement division.
-Her work involves forging strong partnerships with external nonprofit organizations and engaging professional and collegiate athletes in various communities to support causes they are passionate about.
+Mina joined Athletes For Hope in 2023, serving as part of the Athlete Engagement and Whole Being Athlete divisions.
+Her work involves forging strong partnerships with external nonprofit organizations and engaging professional and collegiate athletes in various communities to support causes they are passionate about as well as expanding the mental health work of Athletes for Hope.

 Mina’s passion for sports and community involvement began during her time as a D1 NCAA track and field athlete at the University of California, Berkeley, where she earned a B.A. in Sociology.
 Currently, she is pursuing her M.A. in Education while simultaneously completing her B.A. in Sport Psychology at the Norwegian School of Sport Sciences.